 Description

-The war memorial stands in a prominent location on the main village street in Rockbourne and within a small three-sided hedged enclosure accessed by eight stone steps.
-The memorial comprises a sandstone cross surmounting a tapered column set on a two-step square plinth.
-This is set upon a square stone base.
+The Rockbourne War Memorial is located prominently on the main village street in Rockbourne, within a small three-sided hedged enclosure that is accessed by eight stone steps.
+The memorial features a sandstone cross atop a tapered column, which is set on a two-step square plinth resting on a square stone base.

-A metal plaque was later added to the north face of the plinth which repeats the names inscribed on the east face of the plinth.
+Additionally, a metal plaque was later added to the north face of the plinth, which repeats the names inscribed on the east face.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.